Andropogon gayanus: Uses

-A. gayanus is used as a pasture crop for cattle in many countries, including in far north Queensland in Australia. and has been used in Nigeria to reclaim land that has been overgrazed.
+A. gayanus was introduced as a pasture crop in many parts of the world, including Australia, tropical countries of the Americas, as well as naturalising in Brazil It has also been introduced in Nigeria to reclaim land that has been overgrazed.

-Strips of the grass planted in millet fields help to reduce wind erosion of the soil.
+Strips of the grass are also planted in millet fields help to reduce wind erosion of the soil.

-In some African countries, the stems are used as thatch.
+In some African countries, the stems are also used as thatch and for making pen.

-Environmental impact
+Environmental impacts

-It has been declared a noxious species, officially a "Weed of national significance" in Australia since 2012, where it forms dense patches, out-competing native species and altering ecosystems.
+Gamba grass forms dense patches, out-competing native species and altering ecosystems.
 Areas of dense infestation have a significantly higher fire risk than native pastures.
 It is highly resistant to both cutting and fire, and ungrazed tussocks can generate very intense fires, leading to loss of tree cover and long-term environmental damage.
 It replaces native grasses, reducing natural biodiversity on ungrazed land.
 Being highly invasive, it can move into conservation areas, semi-urban residential land and mining leases.